 - 1. At the November 2015 WP.15 meeting, the United Kingdom introduced the idea of creating a new informal working group, to be entrusted with the consideration of language-related editorial matters; not matters of substance.
-This was positively received, but because these are often common to ADR, RID and ADN, and presented and discussed at the Joint Meeting first, it was thought that this could be of interest to the Joint Meeting. - 2.
+This was positively received, but because these are often common to ADR, RID and ADN, and presented and discussed at the Joint Meeting first, it was thought that this could be of interest to the Joint Meeting.
+The UK submitted an Informal Paper to the March 2016 Joint Meeting, but this was not discussed due to time constraints. - 2.
 The United Kingdom agrees that these editorial changes are both necessary and important to improve clarity and consistency within the regulations and should be allocated the time and space to be considered and discussed accordingly.
 The United Kingdom believes that discussing these editorial changes in full at plenary not only harms efforts on these, but can also crowd out potentially substantive proposals on improvement and enhancement to the regime.
-It is arguable that such a group could be given a larger remit, to lead the way in doing a full sweep of the regulations and identifying errors, duplications and other editorial mistakes. - 3.
+It is arguable that such a group could be given a larger remit, to lead the way in doing a full sweep of the regulations and identifying errors, duplications and other editorial mistakes.
+As opposed to the piecemeal approach that is currently taken. - 3.
 The United Kingdom acknowledges that sometimes the lines between editorial changes and those of substance are not clear cut, but this should not stop us from looking at this constructively.
-The categories of issues dealt with in papers, that could fall within the remit of this group can be errors that exist between the different language versions of the text, drafting mistakes, repetition, forgotten consequential amendments and the update of references to the latest versions. - 4.
+The categories of issues dealt with in papers, that could potentially be within the remit of this group can be errors that exist between the different language versions of the text, drafting mistakes, repetition, forgotten consequential amendments and the update of references to the latest versions. - 4.
 The following are examples of what may be considered to be editorial matters: